 Death, divorce, menopause, miscarriage, infertility, burnout and mental ill-health.
 These are just some of the challenging life situations that managers are helping their employees deal with every day.
 And this is in addition to being tasked with the more traditionally recognized aspects of the role – like managing team performance, meeting targets, and driving bottom line growth.
 Basically, our managers are stretched and desperate for support.

-When managers join The Mintable, our cohort-based training is just the start of their development.
-They also become a member of our global community – a place they can go when they’re dealing with the tough day-to-day stuff.
-It’s basically a brains-trust of ambitious peers with the advice and resources to ensure their learning journeys never end.
+When managers join The Mintable, they become a member of our global community – a place where they can connect with a mindhive of their peers for advice and resources, and to talk through the tricky stuff, ensuring their development never ends.

 The Mintable recently launched a new membership feature – The Mintable Expert Speaker Series.
 We’re bringing some incredible speakers to our community who have real-life experience and know how to inspire, inform, and educate managers on what matters most.

 At The Mintable, our manager training focuses where managers have an outsized impact on their teams and the performance of your business.
 The first focus area is when managers are making leaps in their own development, like when they’re promoted from Individual Contributor to Manager.
 Our four-week, cohort-based accelerators, Manager Foundation and Manager Progression, give managers the core soft skills to succeed at those inflection points, and the tools to implement them after the training.

 In this blog series, Manager Moment, we shine a spotlight on the awesome managers in our community.
 Being a manager is a tough job aaaaand it’s a really meaningful one.
 In fact, some of us have been lucky enough to have a manager who changed the trajectory of our careers.